david22swan/content-and-tooling-team/content/blog/updates/2022-09-16-status-update.md

 ## Another week gone by

-Another week has passed and we are here again to give you an update on what had been going on.
+Another week has passed and we are here again to give you an update on what has been going on.

 ## DSC

-Work has been continued on the DSC base provider by our own [Craig][chelnak] with a bug preventing the honoring of metaparameters being fixed.
-This shoudl go out in a rwby-pwsh release some time next week.
+Work has been continued on the DSC base provider by our own [Craig][chelnak] with a bug preventing the honouring of metaparameters being fixed.
+This should go out in a rwby-pwsh release some time next week.

 ## Clarification of Support